LeeDoYup/LeeDoYup/README.md

 ## Hello 😄
 I am Doyup Lee.
-Now, I am an AI researcher at Runway, New York.
+Now, I am an AI researcher atRunway, New York.
 I definetly believe that machine learning can make human life much happier.
 Of course, I love to learn new technologies.